Echo-Stream/terraform-aws-control/README.md

 ### Publish Module (Deployment)
 - To publish the module, merge/checkout changes from `main` to branch named like `vX.X.X`
-- Merging changes into already existing versioned branch, will re publish new code on same version.
+- Merging changes into a already existing versioned branch will publish new code on same version.

 ### Usage
 ```